 Free blood pressure machines: Are they accurate?

-Public blood pressure machines, such as those found in pharmacies, may provide helpful information about your blood pressure, but they may have some limitations.
-The accuracy of these machines depends on several factors, such as a correct cuff size and proper use of the machines.
-Ask your doctor for advice on using public blood pressure machines.
+Public blood pressure kiosk machines, such as those found in pharmacies, may provide helpful information about your blood pressure.
+But public blood pressure machines can have limitations too.
+Their accuracy depends on many things, including correct cuff size and proper use.
+Ask your health care provider for advice on using public blood pressure machines.

 It's important that the blood pressure cuff fits you well.
 The cuff is the band that goes around the upper arm.
 The cuffs on some public blood pressure machines may be too small or too large for some people.
 Using a blood pressure cuff that's too large or too small may give you an inaccurate blood pressure reading.
 So, you might think your blood pressure is fine when it's not.